nrhoffmann/Trivia-Game/README.md

 # Trivia-Game
 This is a trivia Game.
-New question sets can be added by following the instructions in the template and cooding them into the game.
+New question sets can be added by following the instructions in the template and coding them into the game.